 You can change your blog name, and URL, by purchasing a new domain name.
 Then you can either start a completely new blog, and keep or leave the old one.
 Or you can upload your old blog content onto your new blog.

 Please keep in mind that there is more work involved with uploading your old content to your new blog.
 You’ll want to consider redirecting the old blog pages to the new ones, and basically shut down the old blog.
 Otherwise, you’ll end up with potential duplicate content issues with search engines.

-Creative Blog Name Examples + A Cool Blog Name Idea List
+Creative Blog Name Examples + Cool Names for a Blog

 Do an internet search for topics you plan to write about.
-Then take a look at the various blog name ideas.
+Then take a look at the various blog name ideas you find.
 Which ones stand out to you?
 Why do you find them unique, or boring?

 For example, I like names that are two simple words that start with the same letter.
 They just seem catchy and easier to remember.